AxoLabs/BEE2-Axos-Packages/README.md

 #### Portal condensation grid:
 - A custom fizzler built off the default paint fizzler.
 Blocks portal shots and fizzles portals, but does not affect cubes.
 - Comes with a 1997 quality guaranteed signage.
-#### Physics obliteration field:
-- A custom fizzler built off the default paint fizzler.
-Fizzles cubes as well as most physic objects, explodes turrets, and destroys energy pellets.
-Has no effect on the player or portals.
-Big thanks to Areng for helping me get it to work.
-- Comes with a 1997 quality guaranteed signage.
-- Will be removed in 1.4
 #### Concentrated particle field:
 - A custom fizzler originally made for PHOBoS.
 It is a combination of my Portal Condensation Grid and the Physics Repulsion Field.
 - Comes with a 1997 quality guaranteed signage.